advaithm22/AdvaithModali_BSE_Porfolio/index.md

 [![Advaith's First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1626108347/video_to_markdown/images/youtube--DQkVnk6YrMI-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=DQkVnk6YrMI "Advaith's First Milestone") {:target="_blank" rel="noopener"}

 # Second Milestone
 My second milestone was to use a dataset and import it into the terminal of my computer to start using it to train a model capable.
 At first I chose a dataset with over 4.4 million files of known chemical compounds, with the goal of using a trained model to interpret the image and output the name of the compound to the user.
 However, due to the size of the dataset, I was unable to use the trained model to classify the images.
-To fix this issue, I created my own dataset using a template found on github, consisting of 50 images depicting known aromatic compounds.
+To fix this issue, I used an already existing dataset (https://people.csail.mit.edu/lavanya/fmd.html).
+This dataset consists of images of everyday objects, such as leather, glass, and fabric, with each general class having about 100 images.
 In the next milestone, my goal is to use the new dataset and train a model capable of image recognition.
 Ultimately, the final product will be transferred to the Raspberry Pi using a feature in TensorFlow.

 Here is the code that I used from the github: